-Why Screen Arts and Cultures?
+What Distinguishes Screen Arts & Cultures?

-Emily Browning is a junior majoring in Screen Arts and Cultures.
+Emily Browning is a senior majoring in Screen Arts and Cultures.
 She is a member of M-agination films, the women’s varsity water polo team, and the Ross School of Business sales track program.
 Emily is from Orange County, California, and has been involved with film production since high school.

 Emily did not start her college career certain that filmmaking would be something that she would want to pursue as a career.
 After taking the art of film course, she decided to declare as a SAC major.
 Since then she has produced a number of films through U of M, and outside as well.
 Her short “You Can’t Sit With Us,” produced through the new media practices course in the Fall of 2014, received runner-up for best comedy at the Lightworks Student Film Festival.
 She currently is completing her dramatic narrative II film, while also writing her first draft of a feature screenplay.
 Emily aspires to become a TV or film producer and has made steps in getting there by getting the opportunity to intern at production companies in LA over summer.